Delayed Rewards Calibration via Reward Empirical Sufficiency

 \item We define empirical sufficient conditions and formulate a calibrated rewards in line with corresponding environmental signals to tackle the reinforcement learning reward delay issues.
 Such that, the agents receive rewards whenever the empirical sufficient conditions are satisfied.

-\item The experimental results show reward-calibrated agents are able to learn significantly better policies in the scenarios where rewards have been severely delayed than the agents without equipping the proposed calibrated reward.
-Moreover, we further identify and discuss the sufficient states extracted by our model resonate with the observations of human.
+\item The experimental results show reward-calibrated agents are able to learn significantly better policies in the scenarios where rewards have been severely delayed, compared with agents without equipping the proposed calibrated rewards.
+Moreover, further discussion of sufficient states extracted by the proposed model are conducted.
+It shows the identification of sufficient states resonates with the observations of humans.

 \end{itemize}